 AMERICA'S NUMBER ONE BANDLEADER

 Another key measure of Miller's impact were the phonograph records that he made for the RCA Victor and Bluebird labels.
 His record sales figures were unsurpassed.
-The Glenn Miller Archive is often asked, "how many top 10 records did Glenn Miller have?"
+We are often asked, "how many top 10 records did Glenn Miller have?"
 This is an interesting question, because on one hand, he made records during his lifetime and before entering the armed forces in September 1942, but his records continued as best-sellers long after his tragic disappearance on December 15, 1944.
 Considering the "top 10" and "number one" hits that he had in his lifetime, Glenn Miller was arguably America's top entertainer in terms of "singles" sales of tunes.
 His success is all the more remarkable because it was accomplished during a brief span of time between 1939 and 1943.
-For the first time, the GMA has quantified Glenn Miller's record output, which can be found here:
+For the first time, the Glenn Miller Collections has quantified Glenn Miller's record hits, which can be found here: